hennypurwadi/habit_tracking_app/README.md

 User can create habits, checkoff task, manage, or analyse habits.

-1.Create New Habit
+1. Create New Habit
    For Habit creation, user can choose the Period between daily or weekly habits.

-2.Complete Task
+2. Complete Task
    If user complete task/ checkoff the task before the due date, Streak will be added by 1, as well as Max_Streak.
    Streak will be increasing if user checkoff the task within period between Start_Date and Due_Date.
    If user didn't checkoff within period, Streak will be reset to zero, but Max_Streak still remain the same, and Break will be added by 1.
    If Streak > Max_Streak, then Max_Streak will be changed become = Streak.

 3.Manage(Edit/Delete) sub menu :